Quantum order by disorder in Frustrated Spin Nanotubes: Introduction

-Using complementary analytic and computational approaches, we here identify and characterize fluctuation-induced symmetry breaking in frustrated $J_1$-$J_2$ spin nanotubes, demonstrating that quantum fluctuations alone can sustain transitions into phases with discrete order.
+Using complementary analytic and computational approaches, we here identify and characterize fluctuation-induced symmetry breaking in frustrated $J_1-J_2$ spin nanotubes, demonstrating that quantum fluctuations alone can sustain transitions into phases with discrete order.
 Specifically, we find that quantum fluctuations select right and left handed helical states from the degenerate ground state manifold.
 We determine the $T=0$ quantum critical point associated with the $\mathbb{Z}_2$-helical phase to lie in the universality class of the 2D Ising model.
-We describe the complete ground state phase diagram for general spin length $S$ using a Schwinger boson method~\cite{Flint2009} and for the case of spin $S=1/2$ also using the Density Matrix Renormalization Group (DMRG)~\cite{whiteDensityMatrixFormulation1992b, schollwockDensitymatrixRenormalizationGroup2011a,Stoudenmire2012,ITensor}.
-The results from both methods to be in good qualitative agreement.
+We describe the complete ground state phase diagram for general spin length $S$ and nanotubes with different circumference $N_x$ using a Schwinger boson method~\cite{Flint2009} and for the case of spin $S=1/2$ and $N_x=2$ also using the Density Matrix Renormalization Group (DMRG)~\cite{whiteDensityMatrixFormulation1992b, schollwockDensitymatrixRenormalizationGroup2011a,Stoudenmire2012,ITensor}.
+We find that the results from both methods to be in good qualitative agreement.
+As expected, the extent of the $\mathbb{Z}_2$-helical phase is smaller in the DMRG method due to more proper treatment of quantum fluctuations but remains present.
+This demonstrates that gauge fluctuations beyond the large-$N$ limit used in the Schwinger boson SP($N$) approach do not destroy the $Z_2$-helical phase found in the mean-field method.

 We now discuss the modular structure of our paper.
-In Sec.~\ref{sec:model}, we introduce the frustrated $J_1$-$J_2$ nanotube model.
+In Sec.~\ref{sec:model}, we introduce the frustrated $J_1-J_2$ nanotube model.
 In Sec.~\ref{sec:SB_theory} we describe mean-field results for the phase diagrams using a symplectic large-$N$ Schwinger boson method.
-Complementary Density Matrix Renormalization Group (DMRG) studies for a narrow nanotube and for spin $S=1/2$ are presented in Sec.~\ref{sec:dmrg_results}.
-We end with a discussion in Sec.~\ref{sec:discussion} where we summarize the analytic and numerical work and suggest open questions for future research.
+Complementary Density Matrix Renormalization Group (DMRG) studies for a narrow nanotube with spin $S=1/2$ are presented in Sec.~\ref{sec:dmrg_results}.
+We end with a discussion in Sec.~\ref{sec:discussion} where we summarize the analytic and numerical work and suggest open questions for xffuture research.